 YOU JUST BOUGHT A CAR ON CRAIGSLIST, NOW WHAT?

 You are excited.
 You are thrilled.
-You just can’t wait to sit behind that wheel.
-To get your hands on the keys, and open that car door for the first time.
+You can’t wait to sit behind that wheel.
+To get your hands on the keys and open that car door for the first time.
 It’s the next step!
 Just have patience.
 But what do you do now?
 The car is paid for.
-The car is yours.
+The vehicle is yours.
 But, it’s 1,865 miles away.

 THE GOOD: YOU HAVE OPTIONS

-You have options to get this vehicle to your garage, that’s the great thing.
-Most of the time on local listings sites, hauling the vehicle is not going to be an option to purchase.
-Once in a while, you will see this option on Craigslist ads.
+You can get this vehicle to your garage, which is excellent.
+Most of the time on local listings sites, hauling the car will not be an option to purchase.
+Once in a while, you will see this option in Craigslist ads.
 But for the most part, the buyer (you!) is responsible for shipping the car.
 This means that you are now literally in the driver’s seat.
-This is the good side of having options, you have the power to safely and securely get this vehicle to you.
+This is the good side of having options; you have the power to safely and securely get this vehicle to you.

 THE BAD: YOU HAVE OPTIONS

-Any time that we (people) have options, we need to do some work.
-Any time that we have options, we have the chance that we will miss the best opportunity, and choose an option that isn’t best for us.
+Any time we (people) have options, we need to do some work.
+Any time we have options, we have the chance to miss the best opportunity and choose an option that isn’t best for us.
 This is the downside of having an option.
-When you have made your Craigslist car purchase, make sure to find the most reliable option for getting your vehicle home.
+When you have purchased your Craigslist car, find the most reliable choice for getting your vehicle home.
 Hopefully, you won’t have a bad experience.

 MANY OPTIONS